-The automation of basic control functions (e.g., automatic transmission, anti-lock brakes and electronic stability control) has proven very effective, but the safety implications of more advanced systems are uncertain (e.g., adaptive cruise control and lane keeping assistance).
+The automation of basic control functions (e.g., automatic transmission, anti-lock brakes and electronic stability control) has proven very effective, but the safety implications of more advanced systems may be less known are uncertain in some cases (e.g., adaptive cruise control and lane keeping assistance).

+Justification: This statement, especially in conjunction with the cited systems, is a very negative view.
+As an example, investigations of the need for spare parts of the front structure have shown, that vehicles with ACC have significantly less structural damages in the front than vehicles without ACC.
 It is controversial that system safety will always be enhanced by allocating functions to automatic devices rather than to the drivers.
-Of particular concern is the out-of-loop performance problems that have been widely documented as a potential negative consequence of automation (e.g., Weiner & Curry, 1980).
+Of particular A potential concern is may be the out-of-loop performance problems that have been widely documented as a potential negative consequence of automation (e.g., Weiner & Curry, 1980).